Read This First

 Prompt 2: Describe some of the foundational nodes in this inductive web that need constant scrutiny.

-Human Nature and Its Degree of Honesty, Benevolence, and Intelligence: practical stakes and consequences.
+The real issue is what Human Nature and Its Degree of Honesty, Benevolence, and Intelligence changes once it becomes precise.

-The section turns on Human Nature and Its Degree of Honesty, Benevolence, and Intelligence, Authorities as Sources of Truth That Can Bypass Personal Experience, and The Reliability and Limitations of One’s Own Mind.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Human Nature and Its Degree of Honesty, Benevolence, and Intelligence, Authorities as Sources of Truth That Can Bypass Personal Experience, and The Reliability and Limitations of One’s Own Mind in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Human Nature and Its Degree of Honesty, Benevolence, and Intelligence distinct from Authorities as Sources of Truth That Can Bypass Personal Experience.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Human Nature and Its Degree of Honesty, Benevolence, and Intelligence distinct from Authorities as Sources of Truth That Can Bypass Personal Experience.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 The Role of Language in Shaping Thought